-\emph{1) Comparison between analysis and simulation for the $[[9,1,3]]$ code.} To verify the correctness of the proposed analytical approach we start by studying the Shor code.
-Fig.~\ref{Fig:plot_preformanceB2_shor} shows, for the [[9,1,3]] code, a comparison between the upper bound \eqref{eq:error_probWithBetaUB}, the asymptotic approximation \eqref{eq:error_probWithBetaApprox} (which, since here $\beta_2=0.56$, becomes \eqref{eq:rhoLShor}), and the logical error rate obtained via Monte Carlo simulations, adopting an \ac{ML} decoder.
 It can be seen that the results are in perfect agreement for $\rho < 0.1$, while there is a small gap for larger $\rho$.
 This gap arises because \eqref{eq:error_probWithBetaUB} implicitly assumes $\beta_j=0$ for $j\geq 3$, while the Shor code is able to correct also a little percentage of errors of weight $j \geq 3$, as for instance $\M{X}$ errors in three different qubit triplets ($\M{X}_1\M{X}_4\M{X}_7$).
-Moreover, in the plot, we report the error probability with the \ac{BD} decoder, computed using \eqref{eq:PeGen}, which has the same trend as the \ac{ML} decoder.
-The gap between the two curves is due to the fraction of weight two errors which are corrected by the \ac{ML} decoder.
+Moreover, in the plot, we report the error probability with the \ac{BD} decoder, computed using \eqref{eq:PeGen}, which has the same trend as the \ac{MW} decoder.
+The gap between the two curves is due to the fraction of weight two errors which are corrected by the \ac{MW} decoder.